 V. Conservation Education Message

 As noted in the AZA Accreditation Standards, if animal demonstrations are part of an institution's programs, an educational and conservation message must be an integral component.
-The Program Animal Policy should address the specific messages related to the use of program animals, as well as the need to be cautious about hidden or conflicting messages (e.g., "petting" an animal while stating verbally that it makes a poor pet).
+The Ambasasdor Animal Policy should address the specific messages related to the use of ambassador animals, as well as the need to be cautious about hidden or conflicting messages (e.g., "petting" an animal while stating verbally that it makes a poor pet).
 This section may include or reference the AZA Conservation Messages.
-Although education value and messages should be part of the general collection planning process, this aspect is so critical to the use of program animals that it deserves additional attention.
+Although education value and messages should be part of the general collection planning process, this aspect is so critical to the use of ambassador animals that it deserves additional attention.
 In addition, it is highly recommended to encourage the use of biofacts in addition to or in place of the live animals.
-Whenever possible, evaluation of the effectiveness of presenting program animals should be built into
+Whenever possible, evaluation of the effectiveness of presenting ambassador animals should be built into education programs.

 VI.
 Human Health and Safety